enpiicom/wp-plugin-enpii-base/dev-docs/01-basic-concepts.md

 	wp enpii-base prepare # to setup the correct folder structure wp enpii-base wp-app:setup # to run the migrations, copy needed assets
 	```
-- When Enpii Base plugin loaded, the WP_Application instance would be initialized and the Enpii_Base_WP_Plugin would be initialized next to work as the service provider for WP_Application.
+- When EnpiiBase plugin loaded, the WP_Application instance would be initialized and the Enpii_Base_WP_Plugin would be initialized next to work as the service provider for WP_Application.
 At Enpii_Base_WP_Plugin, we created several hooks for WP App based on the WP Hooks:
   1. The const `ENPII_BASE_SETUP_HOOK_NAME` defines the moment when we setup the WP App.
   2. `enpii_base_wp_app_loaded` is the event when the WP App is loaded, we should use this event to init WP Plugins, WP Themes.
   3. The `manipulate_hooks` method of the WP_Plugin, WP_Theme would happen at this stage so hooks registered here can interfere